Career : 1984 - 1986

 After departing Princes Park, Ralph returned to Claremont where he soon found form again for the Tigers.
 In his last two seasons back home in 1987 and 1988, he notched a total of 150 goals (75 in each).
-During 1988 he transferred to Glenelg in South Australia, and while playing for the Bays, had the enormous good fortune of winning the national weekly numbers game Lotto - a stroke of good fortune that saw him collect $882,849.
+During 1988 he transferred to Glenelg in South Australia (30 goals from 14 games), and while playing for the Bays, had the enormous good fortune of winning the national weekly numbers game Lotto - a stroke of good fortune that saw him collect $882,849.
 The money win wasn't enough to keep him in SA as he moved back to Claremont in the later part of the 1989 season, just in time to help them to another premiership.

 1984 - Reserves Runner-up Club Goalkicker 41 goals

 1986 - Reserves Premiership

 1986 - Reserves Leading Goalkicker 45 goals (2nd in the competition)

 The Magical 'Three Goal Average' | Triumphs & Tribulations of a Blue Debut

 Blueseum: Stat Shot for Warren Ralph | Career Breakdown | Ralph's Blueseum Image Gallery